anyaevostinar/anyaevostinar.github.io/classes/201-f20/HW4.md

 I also highly recommend that you have an example written down on paper and trace through it by hand so that you have a firm idea of what you need to do.
 You will probably run into a lot of NullPointerExceptions as you do this; try not to let them fluster you and just remember that that means you are accessing a `null` thing somewhere and go back to your example to figure out where.

+Demonstrate in the main() method of SortedLinkedList that each of the three cases for add works.

 # Rubric
 This is how you will be graded on this homework: